quchen/quchen.github.io/README.md

 ## Other

-Recurring interests of mine are typically things we have around us a lot, yet mostly go unnoticed.
+Driving through the Alps on my **motorcycle** is amazing.
+It’s a peculiar mix of calm and remote nature and the challenge to tame a stupid amount of power.
+I don’t ever do anything seriously illegal with it though, since I can’t drive anymore when I lose my license or kill myself.

-Typography is a domain of beautiful detail and rich history, but most people don’t know about it, and fewer yet appreciate it.
+**Typography** is a domain of beautiful detail and rich history, but most people don’t know about it, and fewer yet appreciate it.

-Photography is similarly becoming a niche activity, since phone cameras commoditized taking pictures so much that it’s become difficult to justify walking around aimlessly looking for a good picture, much like I would find it a strange hobby if someone would just like to take the bus without really wanting
+**Photography** is similarly becoming a niche activity, since phone cameras commoditized taking pictures so much that it’s become difficult to justify walking around aimlessly looking for a good picture, much like I would find it a strange hobby if someone would just like to take the bus without really wanting